locate and find Commands

 # Find either PNG or JPG files (using "or" logic)

-# Finds all PNG or JPG files in your Pictures directory
+# Finds all PNG or JPG files in the current directory

 # Find executable files that are not shell scripts